vyos/vyconf/README.md

 Typically they are seen as a way to improve ease of use, by providing a management interface more convenient than editing the config files, and integrating different applications together.
-However, largely missed and unexplored opportunity is using appliance approach to improve reliability and robustness.
+However, a largely missed and unexplored opportunity is using appliance approach to improve reliability and robustness.
 And, making appliances the right way is hard since you have to implement a lot of things from scratch.
+Done right, an appliance can be more than a sum of its parts, and can offer something to people who know enough to have configured the applications included in it by hand, rather than just be a simple way to configure them for people who don't know what they are doing.

 VyConf tries to simplify this daunting task and allow appliance developers to focus on the GUI frontend and the logic for generating application configs.
 It's being written primarily